-As a part of the eMod effort, filing formats for patent applications have been expanded to include DOCX format.
-The eMod Text Pilot Program was conducted August 2016 to September 2017 to gather feedback and continuously improve the new feature.
-In September 2017, text filing was made available to all EFS-Web Registered and Private PAIR users.
-Users who file in text will be able to access their submissions and Office actions in DOCX and XML formats, along with the regular PDF format.
-Currently, USPTO is only accepting DOCX for specific initial application parts for new utility non-provisional applications:
+As a part of our USPTO application systems modernization effort, filing formats for patent applications have been expanded to include DOCX format.
+DOCX filing was made available to all EFS-Web Registered, Private PAIR users, and Patent Center users.
+Users who file in DOCX text will be able to access their submissions and office actions in DOCX and XML formats, along with the regular PDF format.
+Currently, the USPTO is only accepting DOCX for the following application parts for new utility nonprovisional applications:

 What is DOCX?

 DOCX is a word processing file format based on open standards, including Extensible Markup Language (XML).
 DOCX is supported by many popular word processing applications, such as Microsoft Word, Google Docs, and LibreOffice.
 As an open standard format, DOCX offers a safe and stable basis for authoring and processing intellectual property documents.